wygulmage/xmobar/readme.md

     looking for them in directories following the pattern `/sys/bus/platform/devices/coretemp.*/hwmon/hwmon*`, but some
-    processors (notably Ryzen) might expose those files in a different tree (e.g., my Ryzen Thinkpad puts them in `/sys/class/hwmon/hwmon3`).
+    processors (notably Ryzen) might expose those files in a different tree (e.g., Ryzen) puts them somewhere in "/sys/class/hwmon/hwmon*", and the lookup is most costly.
 With this option, it is possible to explicitly specify the full path to the directory where the `tempN_label` and `tempN_input` files are located.
 - Thresholds refer to temperature in degree Celsius
 - Variables that can be used with the `-t`/`--template` argument:
             `max`, `maxpc`, `maxbar`, `maxvbar`, `maxipat`,